 Racism is alive and well in this country.
 We see it in the hateful rhetoric of the president.
 We feel it in cheers of his supporters.
 It is not forgotten that these same people will also believe that they are the only true patriots in this country and that everyone that does not look like them are not.

 Racism will never be eradicated unless white people come to grips with how they think as well as reckoning with their history.
-They have to own this whenever a person of color broaches this topic is doing so to bridge the culture gap and not trying to make them feel guilty over what has occurred years ago.
+They have to own this because whenever a person of color broaches this topic is doing so to bridge the culture gap and not trying to make them feel guilty over what has occurred years ago.
 Instead, we want you to see how life had been for us over the years.
 Our athletes kneel in protest because black people are tired of feeling like we are taking our lives in our own hands when we are stopped by the police for a routine traffic stop.
 We are tired of having “the talk” with our children over how to conduct themselves when they find themselves in this position.

 We are tired of trying to explain to you that “Black Lives Matter” is not a terroristic group.
 It is not a group that states that your life does not matter.
 It is simply stating that our lives do matter as we are being killed in a disproportionate manner than the rest of the population.
-We are tired of being murdered in the street, and our murderers are found not guilty because the police officer felt that their lives were in danger despite the fact that in most circumstances, they are the ones with the gun.
+We are tired of being murdered in the streets, and our murderers are found not guilty because the police officer felt that their lives were in danger despite the fact that in most circumstances, they are the ones with the gun.

 We are tired of having to explain to you what it is like to be passed over a well-deserved promotion.
 We are tired of having to laugh and suck it up when the promotion is given to someone less deserving.